 Exceptions to Availability

 If you have an older "grandfathered" health plan that existed and hasn't changed much since 2010 when the Affordable Care Act became a law, your child may not be eligible for the preventive care described above.
 These older plans do not have to offer free preventive care.
 Some of them may, though, so always read a plan's summary of benefits before you enroll in it.
-In addition, short-term health plans – those providing coverage for less than 12 months – also do not have to provide preventive care.
+In addition, short-term health plans – those providing coverage for less than 12 months – also do not have to provide preventive care or many of the other protections of the Affordable Care Act.